simonalis/ThesisPaper/README.md

 <br>(1) Transformers NLP for file classification
 <br>(2) Handcrafted statistical with FiFTy ensemble

-In order to use this project okease use Keras and TensorFlow 2.11.0 and PyTorch 1.13.0+cu117 Python 3.8.
+In order to use this project please use Keras and TensorFlow 2.11.0 and PyTorch 1.13.0+cu117 Python 3.8.
 Our experimentation framework was executed on a Linux platform, harnessing the prowess of an NVIDIA GPU
 ## Directory structure
 <br>1.
 The structure of the /src directory is as follows